jayshozie/Flominal.nvim/README.md

 This is more like a personal coding project for me.
 So, mostly I'm trying to write it myself.
 However, PRs are always welcome.
-If you would like to help me implement tab support, please let me know so that we can brainstorm about it.

 # TO-DO